xbendan/NiteOsProject/README.md

 # Introduction
 **What is NITE?**
 Nite is a full system project written in C/C++ (primarily C++, with OOP features), aim to run in modern desktop and laptop devices.
-This repository includes Kernel **「ATRI」**, Runtime libraries and basic applications and an XML-like UI framework to build UI-based program.
+This repository includes Kernel **「Siberix」**, Runtime libraries and basic applications and an XML-like UI framework to build UI-based program.

 # Build and Test
 ### Requirements